-For this purpose, interfaces to Python, Matlab, C/C++ and Fortran are readily available.
+For this purpose, interfaces to Python, Matlab, Maple, Mathematica, Ruby, Octave, C/C++ and Fortran are readily available.

-Additional to that, the user can develop their own interfaces by means of the new Sturel Add-On (SAO) feature.
-A SAO can contain limit-state functions, the stochastic model, as well as associated documentation material (in form of PDF or image files).
-By means of a SAO, you can conveniently pass your stochastic model to others, and/or easily utilize a stochastic model provided by someone else.
+Additional to that, you can develop and register a STRUREL Add-On (SAO) tailored to your specific needs.
+A SAO can contain limit-state functions, the stochastic model and associated documentation material (in form of PDF or image files).
+By means of a SAO, you can conveniently pass on your entire model to others and/or easily utilize a model provided by someone else.

 STRUREL is a collection of commercial software programs for structural reliability analysis.